119 Cumberland Street, P.O. Box 129

-Welcome to Lunenburg, Nova Scotia, Canada
+Lunenburg, Nova Scotia, Canada B0J 2C0

-A view from Lunenburg‚Äôs beautiful waterfront today will take in many of these established marine industries.
-Among these are: High Liner Foods Inc., one of the largest fish processing plants in North America; Lunenburg Industrial Foundry and Engineering Ltd., founded in 1891; Adams and Knickle; Clearwater Seafoods Limited; ABCO Industries Ltd., founded in 1947; and the Lunenburg Marine Railway, one of the largest marine railway complexes in Nova Scotia.
-A diversified economy based on the fisheries, tourism and manufacturing has become firmly entrenched in Lunenburg.
+The Town of Lunenburg was formally established in 1753 as the first British Colonial settlement in Nova Scotia outside the Provincial capital of Halifax.
+A vibrant and diverse economy was built on fishing, farming, ship building and ocean based commerce.
+A view from Lunenburg‚Äôs beautiful waterfront today will take in many long established marine industries including: High Liner Foods, one of the largest fish processing plants in North America; Adams and Knickle, scallop fishery; Clearwater Seafoods Limited; ABCO Industries; and the Lunenburg Marine Railway, one of the largest marine railway complexes in Nova Scotia.
+A diversified, modern local economy based on the fisheries, tourism, manufacturing and IT innovators featuring Composites Atlantic aerotech manufacturers and HB Studios video game developer are firmly entrenched in Lunenburg.

 Explore Lunenburg ‚Äď a UNESCO World Heritage Site, National Historic District, Communities in Bloom most beautiful small town in Canada winner, Prettiest Painted Places in Canada, Port City of the Year and Society of American Travel Writers‚Äô Award recipient.
 Picturesque Lunenburg lies nestled along the scenic shores of southern Nova Scotia only an hour away from Halifax and the international airport.
 Experience our way of life and work amidst historic architecture, attractions and amenities.
 For more information, please contact us at 902-634-4410.